Menopause: Attitudes and experiences

-The menopause transition is a process, involving hormonal, menstrual, and typically vasomotor changes.
-However, the experience of the menopause as a whole is very much influenced by psychological and social factors, such as past experience, lifestyle, social and cultural meanings of menopause, and a woman's social and material circumstances.
+The menopause transition is a process, involving hormonal, menstrual, cognitive, structural and typically vasomotor changes.
+However, the experience of menopause as a whole is very much influenced by other factors, such as medical history, past experience, lifestyle, social and cultural meanings of menopause, and a woman's social and material circumstances.
 Menopause has been described as a biopsychosocial experience, with social and cultural factors playing a prominent role in the way menopause is experienced and perceived.
+This does not mean that the symptoms or effects of menopause are not real; they are directly caused by the changes occurring in the body during this phase of life.

-The paradigm within which a woman considers menopause influences the way she views it: women who understand menopause as a medical condition rate it significantly more negatively than those who view it as a life transition or a symbol of aging.
-There is some evidence that negative attitudes and expectations, held before the menopause, predict symptom experience during the menopause, and beliefs and attitudes toward menopause tend to be more positive in postmenopausal than in premenopausal women.
+The paradigm within which a woman considers menopause can influence the way she views it: women who understand menopause as a medical condition rate it significantly more negatively than those who view it as a life transition or a symbol of aging.
+There is some evidence that negative attitudes and expectations, held before menopause, predict symptom experience during the menopause, and beliefs and attitudes toward menopause tend to be more positive in postmenopausal than in premenopausal women.
 Women with more negative attitudes towards the menopause report more symptoms during this transition.

-Though there has been a shift towards more public conversations around menopause, it is often still seen as a private process and is predominantly understood through the medical paradigm.
-Despite these growing conversations, the embodied experience of menopause is often reduced to biological symptoms rather than understood as a complex social and cultural process.
-Hot flashes are one of the most common symptoms of menopause.
-They are also associated with psychological symptoms such as anxiety and embarrassment.
+Though there has been a shift towards more public conversations around perimenopause and menopause, it is often still seen as a private women's health issue and is predominantly understood through the medical paradigm.
+Despite these growing conversations, the embodied experience of perimenopause and menopause is often reduced to biological symptoms rather than understood as a complex social and cultural process that is impacted by a range of factors, creating different experiences for each and every woman.
+Hot flashes are one of the most common symptoms of menopause, and information about menopause can seem reductive in the tremendous focus on this symptom.
+That being said, hot flashes are known to cause psychological symptoms such as anxiety and embarrassment for some women.

 Heat and emotionality are frequently linked, which can socially associate hot flashes with a breakdown of emotional and physical regulation.
 This can be partially understood as hot flashes breaking down barriers between private, internal bodily processes and the external world, physically manifesting menopause.
 Observers of menopause have sometimes interpreted it as a complete loss of the ability to regulate emotions, an interpretation frequently at odds with how it is actually experienced by the individual.